 - Marine Science program requires the Graduate Record Exam (GRE) General Test.

 All scores should be sent to Hawai'i Pacific University (code: 4352).
-GRE, GMAT, and PRAXIS I must be less than five years old.
-For more details, see the Additional Admissions Requirements by Program table below.
+GRE, GMAT, and PRAXIS II must be less than five years old.

 The following programs require applicants to submit a resume to support their application:

 - Elementary Education

 - Secondary Education

 All applicants must pay a $50 non-refundable application fee.
 Payment may be made by check, credit card, money order, or bank draft in U.S. dollars.

 Individuals wishing to apply to one of our graduate certificate programs, must submit the following, unless otherwise noted in the Additional Program Requirements table: